Pentagon Housing

 • Shenandoah Valley

-The challenge is also to become flexible enough to take advantage of unexpected opportunities that will inevitably be thrown your way.
-Impromptu invites to one-of-a-kind events are common, either through the servicemember’s job or thanks to any number of family-friendly military organizations in the NCR.
+The challenge is to become flexible enough to take advantage of unexpected opportunities that pop up.
+Impromptu invites to one-of-a-kind events are common because of the service member’s job or thanks to any number of family-friendly military organizations in the NCR.

 More Pentagon Area Info